Ummedganj: Religious places

 There are two temples in this village.
-One temple is of Radha Krishna, which was completed in the year 1996.
+One temple is of Radha Krishna, which was inaugurated the year 1996.
 The second temple is of Lord Hanuman.
 There are platforms of many Hindu deities in the village.

 COVID-19 outbreak

 COVID-19 spread in the village in June 2021.
 A large number of people in the village tested positive for the virus.
 District Magistrate & Collector Rajendra Vijay issued prohibitory orders declaring the entire periphery area of Ummedganj a micro-containment zone to prevent the spread of the novel coronavirus.
-This order was effective until 12 midnight on June 21, 2021.
+This order was effective until 12 midnight on 21 June 2021.

-Drug trade

-Some young people of the village are involved in the illicit drug trade.
-Some people were even caught by the police carrying ganja.
-Rambilas, a resident of the village, was caught with 04 kg 850 grams of the illegal drug Ganja and a case was registered against him under the NDPS Act.

 Alcohol addiction in the village

 Many people of the village are addicted to alcohol.
 Most of them include youth.
 Due to this alcohol addiction, the family condition of the alcoholic in the village is also bad due to which small children are adversely affected.
 Motor cycle accidents of alcoholics keep happening in the village frequently.
 Sometimes these alcoholics have even died due to excessive drinking.
-On July 12, 2022, Rajendra Meena, a resident of Ummedganj village, was driving a motorbike under the influence of alcohol, and he was not even wearing a helmet.
-He died of a head injury in a motorcycle accident.